edwin3746/BobTheBot/README.md

 # BobTheBot
-## How to Use .env File for Bot Token and API Key
+## How to Use .env File for Bot Token and Virustotal API Key

 ### Step 1: Create a .env File